 New cork objects designed by Gisela Simas are presented during Milan Design Week

-Brazilian designer Gisela Simas has designed two new items of furniture made from cork, which are being presented during the prestigious Milan Design Week, from April 17-22, in the context of the Rio + Design showcase, organised by the Government of the State of Rio de Janeiro, as part of the Be Brasil event, organised by Apex-Brasil.
+Brazilian designer Gisela Simas has designed two new items of furniture made from cork, which are being presented during the prestigious Milan Design Week, from April 17-22, in the context of the Rio + Design showcase, organized by the Government of the State of Rio de Janeiro, as part of the Be Brasil event, organized by Apex-Brasil.

 “Sustainable materials are the future.
 Cork is not only sustainable, it has a wonderful colour and a natural touch.
 My works mirror my perspective on design, which has to be high quality and use environmentally friendly materials, backed by cutting-edge production technologies.”